Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Sun protection is crucial for preventing hyperpigmentation from returning and for maintaining the results of your skincare efforts.

-Read more about natural sun protection in this article.
+Read more about natural sun protection in this comprehensive guide.

 Recommended skincare routine for hyperpigmentation